danwallach/github-classroom-utils/README.md

 names of each student associated with each repo and will adjust its printed output appropriately.

+Another new feature, `--ignore` lets you specify a substring of a repo name to ignore when assigning grading.
+We tell our graders, when they want to check out a repo to play with it, to add the word `STAFF` in the name.
+This helps us skip those so they don't get assigned to be graded.

 The output of this tool is in Markdown format, which Piazza has recently added.
 Select the Markdown button before cutting-and-pasting.
 We post this on Piazza, visible only to the graders, and we ask the graders to edit the post to mark the